Ares-Developers/Ares-docs/new/buildings/trivialstructuredamage.rst

   :tag:`Power` is greater than or equal to :value:`0`, otherwise to :tag:`[General]Degrade.AmountConsumer`.

-Trivial Structure Damage can be enabled or disabled for each house indiviudally.
+Trivial Structure Damage can be enabled or disabled for each house individually.
 By default, :tag:`MultiplayPassive=yes` houses are not affected.

 :tagdef:`[Country]Degrades=boolean`